Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 BONUS: Go Shopping at the World’s Largest Shopping Center!

-While staying to under $10 here might require more discipline than I have, I’m sure it can be done!
+While staying under $10 here might require more discipline than I have, I’m sure it can be done!

 The Ala Moana Center is the world's largest outdoor shopping center and it's one of the best things to do on Oahu.
 Image of a 3 story outdoor shopping mall.